 For MCO members, service plans are developed through a person-centered planning process led by the member, with MCO participation, and representatives included in a participatory role as needed and/or defined by the member.
-Planning meetings are scheduled at times and locations convenient for the member.
+Planning meetings are scheduled at times and locations convenient for the individual.
 A team is established to identify services based on the member's needs and desires, as well as availability and appropriateness of services.
 The team is also responsible for identifying an emergency backup support and crisis response system to address problems or issues arising when support services are interrupted or delayed, or when the member's needs change.
-Service plans are completed prior to services being delivered, and are reevaluated at least annually, whenever there is a significant change in the member's service plan (ISP) team meeting.
-The community based case manager determines a members risk through a series of questions and answers.
-Findings are documented in the Person Centered Treatment Plan.
-This form guides the community based case manager to identify member's personal preferences for risk mitigation including back-up arrangements.
-The community based case manager leads the ISP meeting, ensuring that there is a back-up arrangement for each service identified.
-The member, ISP team, and ancillary providers receive a copy of the plan.
+Service plans are completed prior to services being delivered, and are reevaluated at least annually, whenever there is a significant change in the member's situation or condition, or at a member's request.